-6.17 Contextual Approach Summary This chapter has run through the design evolution of the Proposed Development following the feedback from the extensive co-design and pre-application process resulting in proposals for Euston Tower.
+• View - Aerial view of the Proposed Development Euston Tower Chapter 6: Design Evolution 213 6.23 Design Evolution Summary This chapter has run through the design evolution following the feedback from the extensive co-design and pre-application process resulting in proposals for Euston Tower, including providing an explanation of the evolution from the proposals submitted in December 2023 to the Proposed Development.
 Underlining this design development has been the framework for the contextual approach as set out in Chapter 4.1 and 4.2 - ensuring the proposals perform at the defined scales; the city scale, the human scale and the tactile scale.
 The design has evolved through the consultation and collaboration to address the following: City Scale - The Tower The tower has been developed to achieve a distinctive and conceptually clear approach to massing and facade articulation that considers each elevation of equal importance.
-Human Scale - The Podium A permeable podium has been developed that highlights public entrances and programmes in its architectural expression, creates a framework for public use in the lower levels, and invites and welcomes people in from all four sides.
+It responds to its situation in the context, and relates in tone, form and articulation to other notable tall buildings in Camden, particularly Centre Point at the other end of Tottenham Court Road.
+Human Scale - The Podium A permeable podium has been developed that responds to the character of the local streetscape, integrated with the public realm across multiple levels and providing space to facilitate connections between science and tech businesses, local institutions and organisations, supporting wider skill development and employment opportunities in the local community.
 Tactile Scale - Colour and Materiality Colours and tones of the local built environment have been referenced to relate to the history of the area and propose a robust and durable approach to materiality.
+The proposed colours help the tower sit more recessively and sympathetically in its townscape in relation to the local Conservation Areas and local listed buildings.
+The warmer tones in the podium help relate to the lower rise buildings, specifically relating to the streetscape down Tottenham Court Road.
 Having outlined the design evolution of these aspects of the Proposed Development, the following chapters describe in greater detail the tower, podium and public realm proposals.